-Évora (38°34'15.0"N 7°54'33.8"W) is a historic Portuguese city located in the heart of the Alentejo region.
+Évora ( 38°34'15.0"N 7°54'33.8"W) is a historic Portuguese city located in the heart of the Alentejo region.
 The following information provides an overview of how to get to Évora from the North (Porto), South (Faro), East (Madrid) and West (Lisbon) of Portugal.
-When planning your trip please check the websites of public transport companies to confirm schedules and ticket prices for the conference date.
-The information provided here is summarized, so there may be other options more suitable for you.
+When planning your trip please check the websites of public transport companies to confirm schedules and ticket prices during the Conference dates.
+The information provided here is summarised, and there could be other options more suitable for you itinerary.

 Attention!
 If you choose to drive in Portugal there are several highways with automatic-only toll systems: A4, A17, A22, A23, A24, A25, A28, A29, A41, A42.
 The easiest way to pay for these tolls is renting an automatic payment device (Via Verde) at your rent-a-car desk.
 Other payment options must be consulted.

 The bus connections from Lisbon to Évora depart from “Sete Rios” bus station.
 You may buy the tickets at the station or online.
-To get from Lisbon Airport (LIS) to the bus station you can use aerobus (Circuit 2 – Financial Center, Airport/Sete Rios, metro (red line to S. Sebastião and blue line to Jardim Zoológico) or taxi (there are taxis waiting at the airport’s exit).
+To get from Lisbon Airport (LIS) to the bus station you can use aerobus (Circuit 2 – Financial Center, Airport/Sete Rios, metro (red line to S. Sebastião and blue line to Jardim Zoológico) or taxi (there are taxis waiting at the airport exit gates).

 Évora is located about 250km from Faro and is served by bus and train connections.
 From Faro Airport (FAO) there are taxis and buses to the centre of Faro where the Bus Terminal and the Train Station are located.